The Amazon rainforest has been burning for three weeks. So have the forests of Sumatra and Kalimantan.

 As a result, the fire was approaching the FES camp quickly, about two kilometres away.

 182 hectares of land were already burnt.
-But thanks to the solid teamwork and fire-fighting capabilities, the team managed to block the fires and succeeded in making sure the camp survived the fire unscathed.
+But thanks to the solid teamwork and fire-fighting capabilities, the camp managed to survive the fire unscathed.

 By the third day, the fire had reached just 50 metres away from the entrance gate of the FES camp.

 WATCH: Drone footage of the fire sweeping across Kalimantan and Sumatra

 The Program Manager of WWF Riau Nurchalis Fadhli, and the Tesso Nilo National Park Head Halasan Tulus flew off to visit the fire location to oversee the team in the fire extinguishing operations at the site.

 [ FIND OUT HOW YOU CAN HELP US STOP THE FIRE HERE ]

 The eight elephants in the squad were relocated to a safe area where the fire would not reach.
 The elephants are now safe.

 An emergency action plan was created – which included the evacuation of the FES team, family and elephants should conditions turn for the worst.